pieh/gatsby-query-result-type-gen/README.md

 # @pieh/gatsby-type-gen

-Usage:
+## Usage:

-Use following command in your gatsby project
+Use following command in your Gatsby project

 ```
 npx @pieh/gatsby-type-gen
 ```

-It will:
+> **Note:** This is currently proof of concept.
+There are no sanity checks,  so make sure you use this in Gatsby project directory - otherwise it will actually try to run Gatsby even if it shouldn't - it should crash saying `gatsby` module not found, but no guarantee.
+It also doesn't have any error handling so confusing errors are very real possibility.

+## How it works:

 - run part of gatsby bootstrap:
   - sourcing and transforming nodes